 Sweet potato vines spread quite rapidly, so regular pruning is required.
 Pruning can be done at any time of year.
 It’s most needed during the spring and summer months when the weather is warm and the plants are growing fast.

-If you are trying to train your vines to fork out and create a thicker ground cover or to promote a mounding pattern, try to trim just above a place where there’s a pair of leaves, as it will encourage the vine to split in two at the leaf buds.
+Can sweet potato vines be divided?
+Sort of!
+If you are trying to train your sweet potato vines to fork out and create a thicker ground cover or to promote a mounding pattern, try to trim just above a place where there’s a pair of leaves, as it will encourage the potato vine to split in two at the leaf buds.

 If you’ve seen children’s science experiments with a potato suspended on toothpicks over a bowl of water, you’ve seen an easy way to produce sprouts for cuttings – place enough water in a bowl so that it just touches the bottom of the tuber, and then wait.
 It will put down roots and will push up sprouts.
-When the vines are at least 4-5 inches long, use them for cuttings.
+When the potato vine is at least 4-5 inches long, use it for cuttings.

-You can also store your sweet potatoes in a box of sand or peat moss over the winter, and in the spring, they may start sprouting on their own.
+You can also overwinter sweet potato vine by storing the tubers in a box of sand or peat moss, and in the spring, they may start sprouting on their own.
 If they do, some have reported success with cutting sprouted slips from the tuber and planting those.
 Just be aware that sweet potato slips have a slightly larger chance of developing rot issues than starting with a fresh cutting.